Pitney Bowes: Acquisitions, investment, and divestitures

 In 2007, Pitney Bowes acquired MapInfo Corporation and its location intelligence solutions.
 The company moved out of MapInfo's building in North Greenbush, New York's Rensselaer Technology Park, and into other offices within the science park.
 Pitney Bowes also acquired the Toronto-based customer relationship management services company Digital Cement for nearly $40 million in cash.

 The British software development company Portrait Software was acquired by Pitney Bowes in 2010 for nearly $64.8 million in cash.
 Pitney Bowes sold its management services division to Apollo Global Management in 2013 for $400 million.

 In May 2015, Pitney Bowes acquired the online shopping services provider Borderfree for about $395 million.
 Borderfree was founded in Israel in 1999 initially as a forex conversion site for retailers and subsequently pivoted its business to providing cross-border e-commerce solutions for US retailers.

 The company also acquired the cloud-based software developer Enroute Systems Corp. for an undisclosed amount, followed by the presort services provider Zip Mail Services.

-In mid 2016, Pitney Bowes acquired Maponics, which provides "geospatial boundary and contextual data", for an undisclosed amount.
+In mid-2016, Pitney Bowes acquired Maponics, which provides "geospatial boundary and contextual data", for an undisclosed amount.
 In February 2017, the company acquired the Naperville, Illinois-based mailing solutions company ProSORT for an undisclosed amount.
 Pitney Bowes merged its Des Plaines operating center into a larger Naperville facility.

 In September 2017, Pitney Bowes acquired Newgistics, an Austin-based e-commerce and retail logistics company, for $475 million, with the stated aim of "accelerating Pitney Bowes' expansion into the U.S. domestic parcels market."
 Following the acquisition, Newgistics CEO Todd Everett (who joined the company in 2005 as Director of Operations and was named CEO in 2015) continued to lead Newgistics within Pitney Bowes' corporate framework.

 In mid 2018, Pitney Bowes' Document Messaging Technologies (DMT) division was acquired by Platinum Equity in exchange for $361 million, and the newly acquired business was re-branded as BlueCrest.

 In August 2019, Syncsort announced plans to acquire Pitney Bowes' software solutions business for approximately $700 million.
 The transaction was completed in December 2019.

 In August 2022, Pitney Bowes announced it would test automated delivery trucks from startup Gatik for short hauls by supplementing existing routes in the Dallas, Texas, area.

+In August 2024, Pitney Bowes announced it would start exiting its global e-commerce business via a sale.
+The meant the company would start focusing on two product lines: SendTech and Presort.